jssnull/flask-jenkins/README.md

-## A Jenkins image for building and testing a Dockerized flask app
+## A Jenkins image for building and testing Dockerized apps

 Usage:
 Before building this image you have to create